joey-qytyku/OS-90-fixed/docs/Memory.md

 # LIM EMS

 LIM EMS cannot be used as regular memory because it uses page-based bank switching and is incompatilble with the memory manager.
-EMS card can, however be used as a ramdisk or swap.
+An EMS card can however be used as a ramdisk or swap.

 This would require bypassing the Limulator built into OS/90 to make calls to the actual driver.

 I wonder if this is really worth my time.
-EMS cards started to fall off during the 90's when computers were shipping with easier to program extended memory and oeprating systems started running in protected mode.
+EMS cards started to fall off during the 90's when computers were shipping with easier to program extended memory and operating systems started running in protected mode.

-DOS truncates all far pointers.
+DOS truncates all far pointers, by the way.